connersk/ck_website/content/project/Non-negative matrix factorization and regularized regression for drug development/index.md

 # slides: example
 ---

 Top secret for now!
-My co-authors and I are currently finishing up the final edits for the manuscript for this paper.
+My co-authors and I are currently finishing up the final edits for our manuscript.
 Check back for more detail when the manuscript hits bioRxiv!